 ”And here we go,” Misha returned a few minutes later and sat down, placing the tray on the table.

-Joni reached for his coke, looking at the tray.
+Joni reached for his drink, looking at the tray.

-“I took the liberty of ordering you some soup as well, she should bring it soon,” Misha said unwrapping his sandwich; chicken as well, and looking at Joni.
+”I took the liberty of ordering you some soup as well, she should bring it soon,” Misha said unwrapping his sandwich, and looking at Joni.

-“Oh… thanks,” Joni tilted his head, took a sip from his straw, watching Misha.
+”Oh… thanks,” Joni tilted his head, taking a sip of the water, watching Misha.

 ”Something on my face?”
 The man grinned before taking a healthy bite, still watching him in a way that made Joni look down and shake his head.